Man City teenager Delap can be Guardiola's wildcard alternative to Aguero and Jesus | Goal.com

 City only have Sergio Aguero, still recovering from a knee injury, and Gabriel Jesus as recognised strikers, although others are able to fill the role.

-But both are sleight predators - quick on their feet and lightning with their finishes.
+But both are slight predators - quick on their feet and lightning with their finishes.
 Delap offers a physicality, which may just give Guardiola another option.

 There were games last season when opponents' master plans were to sit deep and force City wide to send over cross after cross into a packed box.
 It worked perfectly for Arsenal in the FA Cup semi-final and Southampton in the Premier League in matches after lockdown when City failed to score.